On arrival you will be met by a private driver and delivered to your Christchurch accommodation.

 You will be met at your accommodation by a representative from Glacier Shuttles and taken on a short tour to view the glacier.
 Your shuttle vehicle will transfer you up the Franz Josef valley to the road end.
 Here you will have the opportunity to walk to view the glacier from a viewing platform.
 Or enjoy one of the short walks available in this area.
 You will be returned to your accommodation by the Glacier Valley Shuttles.

-Franz Josef is small but lively town in the heart of the West Coast, known for its 12 km long glacier.
+Franz Josef is a small but lively town in the heart of the West Coast, known for its 12 km long glacier.
 Surrounded by lush rainforest-clad mountains the township has a vibrant and bustling atmosphere.
-To see the ice up close walk along the valley floor to the terminal face without a guide.
-However, to go on the glacier itself or get within 100m you must take a licensed tour.
-Strap on some crampons and give it a go with Franz Josef Glacier Guides or take the easier option and book in a helicopter landing instead.
-Whichever way you choose to ascend, once on top you’ll have the chance to explore the crevasses, caves and ice flows.
+To see the ice from a viewpoint you can walk along the valley floor to the terminal face without a guide.
+However, to go on the glacier itself you must take a licensed helicopter tour.

 Take a spectacular scenic flight over two of New Zealand's most famous glaciers.
 Land at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.
 Should weather not be suitable to take this flight you are able to transfer your booking onto a similar tour on any of the Helicopter Line's operations in Queenstown or Mt Cook.